RetroDECK/ES-DE/FAQ-ANDROID.md

 There seems to be a third situation as well where some emulators apparently keep some residual configuration even after changing the ROM path, which makes game launching fail.
 In some cases it's been successful to clear the emulator settings completely and then add access to the ROM directory again.
 The easiest way to do this is to go into the Android Settings app, choose _Apps_, select the emulator you want to clear the settings for, open _Storage & cache_ and select _Clear storage_.
 Just make sure that the emulator has not placed savestates and similar data on internal storage, as this might otherwise get lost.
 Following this open the emulator and give access to the correct ROM/game system directory.

-## Some emulators fail to launch with "ERROR CODE -1", what does that mean?
+## Why do some standalone emulators fail to launch with "ERROR CODE -1" or just display a black screen?

-This is a general failure mode which could be caused by multiple things.
+ERROR CODE -1 is a general failure mode which could be caused by multiple things.
 Some emulators react like this when there's a permission issue and they can't access the game file.
 See the previous question above for how to deal with such permission problems.
+And some emulators return this error when the file you attempt to launch has an unsupported file extension.
+For example MD.emu does not support .bin files, but if you rename these to the .gen extension then game launching works as expected.

 If you have an Ayn Odin 2 this error will occur for a number of emulators such as Redream and My Boy! due to what seems to be a problem with their Android OS image.
 See the [Issues with the Ayn Odin 2](ANDROID.md#issues-with-the-ayn-odin-2) section in the Android documentation for more details about the latter.

+The black screen on game launch is just a variation of this failure mode, it depends on how the emulator handles errors whether there will be a black screen or whether it will abort and report the launch failure to ES-DE.

 ## Sometimes after I return from a game ES-DE is restarting, did it crash?